stockmouton/stockmouton.github.io/articles/inflation.md

 -->

-## HyperInflation and market dynamics: A primer
+## Inflation and market dynamics: A primer
 Meh!

 I've been lurking in the [Reddit r/options](https://www.reddit.com/r/options/) lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.